 What colour kitchen cabinets are in style for 2020?

 'Greens are definitely still very popular in 2020,' says Jamie.
 'We're probably seeing the shade become more pastel green than the richer emeralds that were more common a few years ago.
 Earthier tones are seeing a real comeback in the form of natural textures, polished plasters, textured paints and warm tones of browns and even deep reds.'

 Merlin Wright, Design Director at British Standard by Plain English, agreed that natural shades are a favourite: 'A lot of our current projects are also being specified with natural colours such as greens, browns and blues.
 A successful colour scheme has a balance of proportion and intensity; our preference is for tonal colours (ie. the base hue dulled with grey) as these feel more natural and calming than pure or primary hues.'

 He added: 'There will also be continued interest in strong colours and bold combinations; perhaps as a result of global uncertainty and a desire for the warmth and optimism of mid-century modernism.'

 What are the kitchen trends for 2021?

-Cleverly designed spaces have been key for a while.
+Cleverly designed spaces and storage have been key for a while.
 But never more so than in 2021 when our homes are having to work so much harder for us.

 'Kitchens are hybrid spaces and need to deliver more than just an area for food prep,' says Jamie Blake of Blakes London.
 'They are living spaces, offices, playrooms and spaces to gather.
 Kitchens therefore need to look less like kitchens.
 We're seeing fewer wall units and more open shelving for art, ceramics and other stylishly curated objects that detract the eye from the more utilitarian aspects of a traditional kitchen.'